surveyjs/survey-analytics/docs/set-up-table-view-react.md

 # Table View for Survey Results in a React Application

-This step-by-step tutorial will help you set up a table view for survey results using SurveyJS Dashboard in a React application.
-To add the table view to your application, follow the steps below:
+This step-by-step tutorial will help you set up a Table View for survey results using SurveyJS Dashboard in a React application.
+To add the Table View to your application, follow the steps below:

 - [Install the `survey-analytics` npm Package](#install-the-survey-analytics-npm-package)
 - [Configure Styles](#configure-styles)